 Chickasaw State Park just finished a major campground improvement project which includes an RV campground with 53 sites, each with water and electrical hookups and some sites offer full hookups with sewer.
 The tent campground has 29 sites with water available and the wrangler campground has 32 sites with water and electrical hookups, designed for visitors traveling with horses.
 Modern bathhouses have hot showers and restroom facilities and there is a playground in each campground.
 Head to the Chickasaw Trading Post for all your camping necessities, souvenirs, snacks and more.

 The Lodge at Montgomery Bell opens this year with 117 fully-furnished, renovated rooms on the banks of Lake Acorn at Montgomery Bell State Park.
 ADA-accessible rooms are also available.
 The hotel and conference center is one of the best venues for events with full-serving catering and accommodations, perfect for conferences, weddings and family reunions.
-While enjoying your king or double queen room, enjoy the outdoor pool, lakeside views, mountain biking and hiking trails, fishing, the 18-hole golf course and more.
+While enjoying your king or double queen room, lakeside views, mountain biking and hiking trails, fishing, the 18-hole golf course and more.

 The historic CCC cabins at Cumberland Mountain State Park will be improved by June 2020 with king beds, new appliances in each cabin that includes a refrigerator, oven, stovetop, dishwasher and coffeemaker.
 Fireplaces are inside each and outside there is a picnic table and grill.
-While there, experience beautiful mountain views and 1,720 acres to explore in a variety of ways from teeing off at what Golf Magazine says is one of the top 10 golf courses in North America, Bear Trace at Cumberland Mountain, paddling, swimming in the outdoor pool, renting a fishing boat for some quiet time on Byrd Lake and challenging yourself on the four miles of mountain biking trails.
+While there, experience beautiful mountain views and 1,720 acres to explore in a variety of ways from teeing off at what Golf Magazine says is one of the top 10 golf courses in North America, Bear Trace at Cumberland Mountain, paddling, renting a fishing boat for some quiet time on Byrd Lake and challenging yourself on the four miles of mountain biking trails.

 Another unique way to camp is at one of the six, hammock-only primitive campsites at Henry Horton State Park.
 Campers must hike in as vehicles aren’t allowed at the campsite.
 WiFi is available as well as a picnic table and grill/fire ring combination.
 This is perfect for those who truly want to sleep under the stars.
 Kids will love the new playground that is being developed.
 The inclusive play space includes larger-than-life animals, rock formations and even a kid-friendly mill.
 The grand opening details will soon be announced.